GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 ### Fraud detection

-* [**Trust Tokens**](/docs/privacy-sandbox/trust-tokens): Enable a website to convey a limited amount of information from one browsing context to another to help combat fraud, without passive tracking.
+* [**Trust Tokens**](/docs/privacy-sandbox/trust-tokens): Enable a website to convey a limited amount of information from one browsing context to another (for example, across sites) to help combat fraud, without passive tracking.

 ### Limiting data collection